 We are LGBTIQ+ colleagues, friends & activists who work in the Homeless sector & have lived experience of homelessness & the complex issues our community face.
-We volunteered to launch this service alongside the talented & supportive LGBTIQ+ community in London, launching at London Pride 2017.
+We volunteered to launch this vital service alongside the talented & supportive LGBTIQ+ community in London, launching at London Pride 2017.

 Heather & Carla attaching the banner to the Pride Punx float at London Pride 2017